 Sheriff’s office: 3-year-old boy shot, father faces charges

-YORKTOWN, Va. - Authorities say a 22-year-old Virginia man has been charged after a shooting that injured his 3-year-old son.
+YORKTOWN, Va.
+(AP) -Authorities say a 22-year-old Virginia man has been charged after a shooting that injured his 3-year-old son.

 News outlets report that the York-Poquoson Sheriff’s Office says Canaan Fleming surrendered Thursday and was charged with shooting into an occupied dwelling, maiming, child abuse and reckless handling of a firearm.